 HHS Awards New Tier 1 and Tier 2 Grants

-On April 20, 2018, HHS released two FOAs for the TPP Program (see Power to Decide’s statement here, and thee Tier 1 and Tier 2 FOAs.
+On April 20, 2018, HHS released two FOAs for the TPP Program (see Power to Decide’s statement here), and the Tier 1 and Tier 2 FOAs.
 The Tier 1 awards under these new FOAS were announced on July 11, 2019 and the Tier 2, previously on September 28, 2018.

 HHS TEEN PREGNANCY PREVENTION EVIDENCE REVIEW